 Web designers have taken on many more roles in just the past few years.
 It’s now quite common to find designers who also specialize in frontend development, UX design, and even some backend development.
-One of the newest trends of responsive design is crafting a single base of HTML/CSS code which can fit properly into any browser window.
+One of the newest trends of responsive design is crafting a single base of HTML/CSS code that can fit properly into any browser window.

 There is an intricate balance between desktop and mobile web browsers.
 Now more than ever it’s crucial that web designers find a balance for all users in every major website.
 Responsive web design is more than just supporting mobile devices – It’s truly about creating flexible layouts with page elements that can shift and rearrange themselves according to the current viewport.

-In this post I’ll explore some responsive web design ideas to help get your creative juices flowing and hopefully leave you feeling ready to make some changes to your sites if needed.
+In this post, I’ll explore some responsive web design ideas to help get your creative juices flowing and hopefully leave you feeling ready to make some changes to your sites if needed.

 Malleable Content Sections

 The nature of a responsive website is fluidity.
-At different viewpoints each responsive layout should break down to restyle page content sections.
+At different viewpoints, each responsive layout should break down to restyle page content sections.
 These sections may relate to fonts, images, headers, sidebars, or anything else which affects horizontal page width.

 These different views are known as breakpoints.
-Responsive breakpoints are created in CSS where you can choose to hide a sidebar after a certain width, or resize other elements on the page.
+Responsive breakpoints are created in CSS where you can choose to hide a sidebar after a certain width or resize other elements on the page.
 When first sketching a wireframe you should imagine how your site will break down to these individual breakpoints.

 Take a look at the news website for The Japan Times.
-At fullscreen the website uses three columns with a very wide navigation bar.
+At fullscreen, the website uses three columns with a very wide navigation bar.
 Each link has lots of padding and the headers are very clearly readable.

 When resized much smaller the columns start to break down.
 Instead of having 3 columns side-by-side they turn into fullwidth page sections stacked on top of each other.
 The navigation also turns into a vertical sliding drawer menu with a much longer list of links.

 The key is to plan out your ideas ahead of time.
 This way it’ll be much easier coding the final layout when it comes time to build the full site.
 Nixon Watches is another fantastic company with some brilliant design features on wider monitors.
-The dropdown menu incorporates many sub-menus along with extra large typography.
+The dropdown menu incorporates many sub-menus along with extra-large typography.

 When resized smaller the page breaks down into horizontal sections.
 These are the most traditional methods for restructuring because they’ll fit onto any smartphone device with ease.
 Keep in mind that the goal is complete usability.
 The responsive layout should be malleable yet also usable from a design perspective.